bnaras/SBCpip/README.md

 * `R/sbc_globals.R`: Defines the global config object, which contains default values for various model parameters.
 Includes functions to get and set config values.
 * `R/prediction_wrapper.R`: Contains higher level functions that loop over the main functions described in `R/process_data.R` to process data files and generate predictions for a range of dates.
 Also includes functions that summarize predictions and model coefficients in a tabular format in order to analyze model performance.
 * `R/process_data.R`: Contains lower-level functions to preprocess input to the model and generate predictions.
 In particular, `SBCpip::process_data_for_date_db` reads in the appropriate data files for each date and inserts/updates relevant data to a local DuckDB database. `SBCpip::predict_for_date_db` reads preprocessed data for a range of dates from the database and generates a usage prediction for the next three days.
+Critically, all calls to the `pip` package are made from the function defined in this file.
 * `R/webapps.R`: Defines the function `SBCpip::sbc_dashboard()` which initializes the SBCpip Shiny Dashboard.
 The full dashboard code is contained in `inst/webapps/dashboard/app.R`.
 * `R/utilities.R`: Defines common helper functions for the above files.
 * `inst/extdata/sbc_data_mapping.csv`: Contains a table which the user must complete to map organization-specific data fields to those utilized by the Stanford Blood Center.